Quantum Leader Election: Introduction

+To prove theorem \ref{thm3:efficient}, we use a knock-out tournament of weak coin flipping, in which the loser quits and the winner continues to the next round.
+Since $n$ (the number of players) is not necessarily a power of $2$, then one must adjust it.

-Our protocol is fairly simple and uses $\log n$ rounds of unbalanced weak protocols $P_{q_{i},\epsilon}$ as will be defined later.
-The protocol uses at most $\log n$ unbalanced weak coin flip protocols.
-This limitation is important, because at the moment we only know how to implement an unbalanced flip using a repetition of balanced coin flip, which influences our running time complexity.
+Our protocol is fairly simple and uses $\log n$ rounds of unbalanced weak protocols $P_{q_{i}^{\prime},\frac{\epsilon}{2}}$ as will be defined later, in section \ref{sec:Improved-protocol}, where we will prove Theorem \ref{thm3:efficient} (at most one at each round).
+This limitation is important, because at the moment we only know how to implement an unbalanced flip using a repetition of balanced coin flip, which influences the total message complexity.

+If it were possible to improve the complexity of unbalanced coin flip, to that of a balanced coin flip (this is an open problem), then one can improve the complexity of the suggested leader election protocol to $O\left(N_{\epsilon}\log n\right)$.
+It is possible that this can also be achieved by finding an appropriate families of time independent point games (see \cite{mochon-2007,DoritAharonov2016}) to derive more efficient protocols, but this has never been done before and will not be done in this paper.